mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 Player target = Main.player[npc.target];
 //use target
 ```
  If we didn't want the closest but instead wanted some other condition checked, we could loop the Main.Player array to find a valid target.

+Additionally, if you are in a projectile and want to home in on a target, this is one way to do it(keep in mind that TargetClosest isn't a thing for projectiles, that part can be omitted).

+A better alternative to the above if you are shooting projectiles from a npc would be to pass the npcs target as an ai parameter(see the below section for how to pass information with ai parameters).
 ```cs
 npc.TargetClosest(false);
 Player p = Main.player[npc.target];//first get the closest just in case all of our checks fail